 Public Interest Fellowship Program: This program offers financial resources, mentorship, and experiential learning opportunities to students with strong academic credentials, a demonstrated record of community service, and a clear commitment to public interest work after graduation from law school.
 Fellows can expect individualized academic and career counseling from faculty, career guidance from alumni who have undertaken public interest work, and hands-on experience with committed community partners facilitated through our Career Development Office and Externship Program.
 For additional information, click here.

-Pro Bono Honors Program: This program encourage students to continue their engagement in pro bono service after they complete the required pro bono service in the Community Service Program.
+Pro Bono Honors Program: This program encourage students to continue their engagement in pro bono service after they complete the required Community Service Program.
 Students who complete 60 hours of approved pro bono work will be recognized at graduation as having earned “Pro Bono Honors".
 Students who complete 100 or more hours will be recognized for earning “Highest Pro Bono Honors".
 For additional information, click here.

 Corporate Summer Internship Program: This program is a joint initiative of the William S. Boyd School of Law and the Nevada Chapter of the Association of Corporate Counsel.
 The goal of the Program is to provide Boyd law students with exposure to in-house legal departments as well as an excellent educational legal experience by pairing them with corporate counsel during the summer.